MTG/otmm_tonic_dataset/README.md

 ------------
 In November 2016, we discovered several errors in the tonic annotations.
 Since then, 50 percent of the recordings have been verified by a human annotator and/or by the score-informed tonic identification method proposed in (Şentürk, S., Gulati, S., and Serra, X., 2013).
 This method is reported to provide near perfect results (>99% on paper's dataset).
 In addition, the annotations of each recording are automatically cross-validated among each other using continous integration (see: the section [Automatic Validation](#automatic-validation)).

 So far, we have introduced ~90 changes among approximately 2100 annotations.
-This correspond to a error of 4.3%, which is acceptable given the rigor of the task.
+This correspond to a human error of 4.3%, which is acceptable given the rigor of the task.
 Note that most of the fixes are simply adjusting the annotated tonic frequency into a finer precision (<20 cents).

 Annotation structure
 ------------